Skip to main content

 Relating to absentee voting; to amend Sections 17-9-30, 17-11-2, 17-11-4, 17-11-5, 17-11-11, and Section 17-11-18, Code of Alabama 1975; to require photo identification to be submitted with the absentee ballot rather than the absentee ballot application; to prohibit the absentee election manager and circuit clerk from extending hours of operation outside of its normal business hours during an election year; to require the absentee election manager to submit a report to the Secretary of State and Attorney General relating to certain absentee ballot requests; to require the absentee election manager to record certain activities relating to each absentee ballot and to post a copy of the list of voters who have requested an absentee ballot each day on the regular bulletin board or other public place in the county courthouse; to require that each absentee ballot have an identifying tracking number; to increase the number of poll watchers; to observe counting of absentee ballots in certain circumstances; and to provide that any absentee ballot received by mail a certain number of calendar days after the election shall be deemed a provisional ballot.

-This bill would prohibit the absentee election manager and circuit clerk from extending its hours of operation outside of its normal business hours during an election year.
+• Absentee election manager and circuit clerk cannot extend office hours beyond normal business hours during an election year.

-This bill would require that each absentee ballot have an identifying tracking number.
+• Each absentee ballot must have an identifying tracking number.

-This bill would increase the number of poll watchers when a certain amount of absentee ballots have been received.
+• The number of poll watchers will increase when a certain amount of absentee ballots have been received.

 Bill Actions